-Mining-Dutch is a pools service that supports a wide-range of coins and algorithms.
-Their servers are located in Netherlands and France with the direct connection to the US and the rest of Europe and Russia.
+Mining-Dutch is a pools service that supports a wide range of coins and algorithms.
+Their servers are located in the Netherlands and France with a direct connection to the US and the rest of Europe and Russia.
 Mining-Dutch offers direct coin mining as well as multi-algo mining.
 The general pool fee is 2% with some exceptions that can be found on their official page.
 There is no fee on the altcoin transactions as it is included in the pool fee.
 However, for some currencies, there is a network fee for withdrawal.

 You can convert coins to other cryptocurrencies of your choice for the fee of 3%.
 The conversion is available on your wallets page after you log in.

 You can read more on how to start at Mining-Dutch here.

 Profit switch is a special feature that allows you to define coins and pools between which you want to switch for each or all of your workers.
 It is used remotely through your minerstat dashboard.
 To start using it, you will need to register a new account at minerstat and install the minerstat software on any of your mining devices.
 You can use Linux based mining OS, Windows mining software, and ASIC hub.
 You can check this tutorial if you want to see how to start with minerstat.

 When your worker or workers are set up and running, your first step to set profit switch will be the address editor.
 Address editor is pools and wallets address book.
 Along with other pools that you already have defined, you need to define Mining-Dutch addresses for the algorithms you want to mine.
 We suggest you use tags that will help you easily distinguish between Mining-Dutch addresses and other addresses.
 For example,

 The pool addresses need to be defined as